1 Introduction

 Research data often is stored on local hard drives, not well described or not formatted in a consistent and standard way.
 This makes it very difficult for others (and often even for the data owner themselves) to reuse the data or reproduce the research, because the data is not straightforward to understand, cannot be interpreted correctly, or, in case of local storage, might be unknown to others.
 In order to change this and increase the reusability of data, Wilkinson et al. (2016) introduced the FAIR concept together with 15 guiding principles providing guidance on how to implement it.
 FAIR stands for Findable, Accessible, Interoperable and Reusable, which more concrete means the following:

-Findable.
-This means that the metadata (and the data) can be easily found by humans and computers and that machine-readable metadata allows for automatic discovery of the data by machines.
+Findable means that the metadata and the data can be easily found by both humans and computers, and that machine-actionable metadata allows for discovery of the data by machines.
+When you present data in a relevant repository and make sure that they are described with thorough and relevant metadata, you make it possible for others to find them.

 **The FAIR concept.** The four letters of FAIR stand for findable, accessible, interoperable and reusable and come with 15 guiding principles.